Aukeijzer/Software-Ecosystems/README.md

 ![UML diagram of the back-end](assets/backendUML.png)

-Typically a 'back-end' in a project is viewed as everything which happens behind the scenes.
-From this perspective other parts of the project, such as the dataprocessor and spider can both be seen as back-end. **In our project we use a different definition for back-end.** We see the back-end as the application which manages communication between applications.
-All applications only communicate with the back-end.
-As such the back-end can be seen as the glue which holds everything together.
+Typically the 'back-end' in a project is viewed as everything which happens server-side.
+With this definition other parts of the project, such as the dataprocessor and spider are technically both back-end. **In our project we use a different definition for back-end.** We see the back-end as the *application* which manages communication between applications all other applications.
+Most applications send and recieve information soley from the back-end application.
+Furthermore the back-end is responsible for managing the databases.

 The back-end consists of a .NET application which keeps a connection with a SQL and a Elasticsearch database.

-The application runs on a postgres

 ### Elasticsearch database
+TODO
+### Postgres database
+TODO

-##3 Running outside of an container
+### Running outside of an container
 In order to run the spider you need to install [C# .net 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and [PostgreSQL](https://www.postgresql.org/download/).
 While installing postgress it is recommended to also install the database-browser pgadmin4 via the installer.
+Be sure you have set up the [connection string](README.md#backend-connection-strings) properly.

 Afterwards you can open the project solution in your IDE (visual studio or rider) and run it using the http profile.